-General AM Are as for Development Training a and Education Develop AM specific training modules encompassing design/ modelling, processes, materials and applications.
+Economic, Social and Environmental Challenges Env ironment Improve the heat sources used in AM, for example more electrically efficient lasers.
+Improve process productivity to reduce resource usage including in-process losses.
+Validation and standardisation of the batch-to-batch recycling of materials, especially for polymeric materials.
+Standards and Certification Develop processes to increase certification of AM e.g. advanced in-process inspection and quality control techniques.
+Further industry engagement in the ASTM F42, BSI and ISO working groups on standards development.
+Develop methodologies for preventing or correcting product defects.
+The following topics have been identified as a priority by ISO and ASTM: Qualification and certification methods, design guidelines, test methods for characteristics of raw materials, material recycling guidelines, standard protocols for round robin testing, standard test artefact, requirements for purchased AM parts, harmonization of existing ISO/ASTM terminology Standards, tests on finished parts.
+Technology and research requirements need to be categorised as to fit the diverse range of AM technologies, especially for standardisation, liability and intellectual property. t the diverse supply chains and common areas of specially for capabilities for Europe.
+Develop new business models stating clear rules and guidelines on the effective supply of AM produced components to ensure product safety, but also accountability in the event of faulty or damaged parts/products.
+Training and Education Develop AM specific training modules encompassing design/ modelling, processes, materials and applications.
 Non-technical outreach programmes for management, or other non-technical business personnel, on logistics, lean manufacturing and new business models.
 University and technical college courses, education materials, and curricula at basic undergraduate and post-graduate levels.
 Events based on specific industrial case studies, technology transfer support and supply chain assistance.
 Training programs for industry practitioners certified by professional bodies.
 More educational resources dedicated to increasing the knowledge of AM technologies, materials and their applications.
-Standards a and Certification Develop processes to increase certification of AM e.g. advanced in-process inspection and quality control techniques.
-Further industry engagement in the ASTM F42, BSI and ISO working groups on standards development.
-Develop methodologies for preventing or correcting product defects.
-The following topics have been identified as a priority by ISO and ASTM: Qualification and certification methods, design guidelines, test methods for characteristics of raw materials, material recycling guidelines, standard protocols for round robin testing, standard test artefact, requirements for purchased AM parts, harmonization of existing ISO/ASTM terminology Standards, tests on finished parts.
-Envi ronment Improve the heat sources used in AM, for Improve process productivity to reduce example more electrically efficient lasers.
-Validation and standardisation of the batch-to-batch recycling of materials, especially for polymeric materials. resource usage including in-process losses.
-Develop strategies for recycling material after the part has finished its natural usage life e.g. melting of used parts, the monitoring and control of material chemistry, and the atomisation of material to create feedstock for AM systems.
-Industr y Definition Technology and research requirements need to be categorised as to fit the diverse range of AM technologies, especially for standardisation, liability and intellectual property.
-An industry advisory group that focuses on AM supply chains and common areas of capabilities for Europe.
-Liability Develop new business models stating clear rules and guidelines on the effective supply of AM produced components to ensure product safety, but also accountability in the event of faulty or damaged parts/products.
-AM SRA Final Document

-(Dther Global collaboration in the area of AM would be beneficial particularly between EU and USA.
-Identification of applications and work with end-users to understand the business case for using AM over other manufacturing routes.
-Mechanisms for taking a product into production e.g. taking proven concepts at TRL4 and moving them to TRL 7 to 9.
+Other Other Global collaboration in the area of AM would be beneficial particularly between EU and USA.
+Identification of applications and work with end users to understand the business case fo using AM over other manufacturing routes.
+Mechanisms for taking a product into production e.g. taking proven concepts at TRL 4 and moving them to TRL 7 to 9.
 Supply chain development, from material supply, reliable AM systems to post-processing.
 Functionally graded structures in terms of design or material.
 More consideration to the value proposition for AM e.g. digital data.
 The creation of assemblies using AM.
 Establishment of bio-tissue engineering using AM.